 A number of recordings that feature Marcel Tabuteau are available, but not a single one truly does him justice.
 The recording technology in his day was simply not advanced to the point where it could pick up the distinctive subtleties of his playing.
 His true sound, coloring and nuances proved elusive to the microphones.
 This is verified by all those who heard him in person.*

-The repertoire in the categories listed below was recorded by Marcel Tabuteau and heard originally on 78 RPM, 45 RPM, or LP records.
-Since then, a number of those performances were reissued in other formats including Tape, CD, MP3 and Streaming.
+The repertoire in the five categories indicated below was recorded by Marcel Tabuteau and heard originally on 78 RPM, 45 RPM, or LP records.
+Since then, a number of those recordings were reissued in other formats including Tape, CD, MP3 and Streaming.
 Information about the initial recording is given.
-Some pieces were recorded more than once while others were recorded but never issued commercially.
+Certain pieces were recorded more than once while others were recorded but never released commercially.
+The Bach Cantata BWV 202 was recorded in 1953 but not issued until 2007.

-To access a work (free when available), click one of the categories below and make your selection.
+To access a work, click one of the categories below and make your selection.
 If you know of other recorded performances (released or non-released) highlighting Marcel Tabuteau playing or conducting, please click Submissions.